algorithmiaio/dev-center/_pages/administration/scm-config/source-code-management-bitbucket-server-checkin.md

 This page contains instructions for creating a Bitbucket Server configuration so that users will have the option to select Bitbucket Server as the source code repository host for new algorithms they create.

 Note that there are two types of Bitbucket Server providers you can use.
 With this "build-on-checkin via webhook" provider type, when algorithm source code is pushed to the repository's master branch, the build is triggered automatically.
-To see what this workflow looks like on the side of the algorithm developer, see the [Bitbucket Server SCM docs](https://algorithmia.com/developers/algorithm-development/source-code-management#hosting-source-code-on-bitbucket-server) on our Developer Center.
-See the [Bitbucket Server (build-via-API)](./843874) page for details on how to set up a configuration with the other provider type.
+To see what this workflow looks like on the side of the algorithm developer, see the [docs for using the Bitbucket Server SCM](/developers/algorithm-development/source-code-management#hosting-source-code-on-bitbucket-server).
+See the [Bitbucket Server (build-via-API)](/developers/administration/scm-config/source-code-management-bitbucket-server-api) page for details on how to set up a configuration with the other provider type.

 ## Bitbucket Server setup